 Barbara is a student of science based dog training and behaviorism.
 Her practical methods have a strong foundation in reward based training and canine motivation techniques.
 She believes that dogs are happier, more eager to learn, and more motivated through the use of positive training methods, because it fosters a dog with a true desire to learn and work.
 A dog that truly wants to work is more reliable than a dog that is forced to work.
 With that said, she also feels that the best training method for an individual and their dog is the one that the owner(s) can effectively implement into their daily lives and, at the same time, one that is also the fairest to the dog.
 Barbara will use most techniques available, dependent on a case-by-case basis, after careful review of the dog, handler, and situation at hand.

-Barbara, owner of The Thinking K9 and head trainer, comes from a family of dog trainers and developed her love for dogs & dog training at a very young age.
+Barbara is the owner and head trainer at The Thinking K9.
+She comes from a family of hobby dog trainers and developed her love for dogs & dog training at a very young age.
 She started showing dogs in obedience at the young age of 9.
 It was then that she showed her sheltie, “Peanut,” to his championship.
-Throughout her dog training career, she has shown and titled dogs in Obedience, Rally Obedience, Barn Hunt, and Trick Dog.
+Barbara continued to study dog training, and in 2014 she finally decided to leap, making dog training her career.
+Since then, she has shown and titled dogs in Obedience, Rally Obedience, Barn Hunt, and Trick Dog.
 She feels that achievement titles are nice, but the real joy is the bond that develops between her dogs and herself while doing these activities in partnership.

 Helping Dogs and their Humans